 What’s your sign?

-I’m an Aquarius, and I like long walks on the beach.
-No, I really do like long walks on the beach!
+I’m an Aquarius, and I like long walks to the taco truck.

 Do you do interviews?

-I love interviews.
+I actually really love doing interviews (save for job interviews).
 I’ve done plenty of in-person and digital interviews.
-If you’re interested in interviewing, send me an email with a little bit of info about your idea and timing and I’ll gladly consider it.
+If you’re interested in interviewing me, send me an email with a little bit of info about your idea and timing and I’ll gladly consider it.

 Can I pick your brain?